chrisshaddad/dumping-ground/001 - GraphQL + Express + React/README.md

 - Add feature to switch to lazy loading on table
 - Add actions on table, such edit delete disable
 - Confirmation actions when trying to apply operations on different employees
-- Add SideBar
-- Add theme switcher in app bar
 - Design single user page
-- Add logout to topbar that returns the user to login pagw

 BONUS POINTS: Apply graphql server